Japanese Sake-Steamed Chicken

-It’s important, and I can’t stress the importance of this enough, that you’re using a really good quality bird (you know what this means – hunt down a good bird that has been raised cage-free with no antibiotics, etc.).
+It's important, and I can't stress this enough, that you're using a really good quality bird (you know what this means - hunt down a good bird that has been raised cage-free with no antibiotics, etc.).
 This is a very simple dish with very clean flavors so your ingredients need to be primo.

 Both Ruth and I suggest making a Ginger-Scallion sauce to serve with the chicken.
 I'm including my most favorite of all sauces from—who else?—David Chang.
 It's in his Momofuku cookbook if you have it.

 Now let's get ready to get your bird on!

 *Adapted from Ruth Reichl's recipe on Gilt Taste

 1½ cups sake